Liu Zaifu: Thought

 Liu's 1986 monograph On the Composition of Human Character is one of his most acclaimed but also most criticized texts.
 The text contends that humanist literature should exceed the bounds of Maoist aesthetics and assert the "inner universe".
-The same year, he applied Li Zehou’s philosophy of subjectivity to literary theory and published an article in People’s Daily calling for “socialist humanism.”
+The same year, he applied Li Zehou's philosophy of subjectivity to literary theory and published an article in People's Daily calling for "socialist humanism."

 Liu and Li Zehou wrote A Farewell to Revolution in 1995.
 The book, which criticised Mao-era radicalism and mass uprising as violent and called to "bid farewell to revolution" in favor of incremental reform and the development of democratic temperament, became a major text for those who continued to advocate the New Enlightenment ideals.
 The book also led to the increasing divergence of perspective between liberal intellectuals and New Left intellectuals over the New Enlightenment legacy, as New Left intellectuals viewed the book as a veiled neoliberal effort to depoliticise radical thinking and legitimate end-of-history liberal triumphalism.

 Liu's 2002 work with Lin Gang, Guilt and Literature, discusses two categories of individual responsibility for the excesses of the Cultural Revolution.
-Guilt and Literature distinguishes between a "limited legal responsibility" for imposing judgment based on a person's individual legal and political consequences and an "infinite moral responsibility" through which individual's actions are ultimately judgment by their "inner conscience".
+Guilt and Literature distinguishes between a "limited legal responsibility" for imposing judgment based on a person's individual legal and political consequences and an "infinite moral responsibility" through which individual's actions are ultimately judged by their "inner conscience".